liamodwyer/github-pages/_workshop/2-intro.md

 - Select `New repository`.
 - Fill in "Create a new repository" form:
     - `Owner` is you
     - `Repository name` is what you want to call this repo.
 The name of your repository will become part of the website url so don't use spaces or special characters apart from `-` or `_`.
 Lowercase is better too.
+This first site is going to be a blog-type site so I'm going to call mine 'liamblog'.
     - `Public` / `Private` - choose `Public` here, as you want your website to be visible.
 GitHub is mostly public repositories with code people can view and copy for free (following the [license](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/licensing-a-repository) applied by the owner).
     - Check the `Add a README file` option.
 	- Finally, click the green `Create repository` button to create your new repository.